jimmy-dq/Deep-Feature-based-Instance-Search/README.md

 ## Retrieval Test

 ### Proposal generation and crop
-Use the following code to generate proposals ans corp proposals
+Use the following code to generate and crop proposals.

 ``` bash
 python data_pre_processing.py